 Content Cues uses machine learning technology and Guide article usage data to help you discover opportunities and tasks that will improve your knowledge base health.

-- Support topics: AI-powered support topic identification automatically reviews incoming Support tickets, and identifies common questions and keywords.
-It's a good opportunity for you to go through the underlying support tickets, to understand how to better help your customers through help center articles.
+- Support topics: AI-powered support topic identification automatically reviews incoming Support tickets and identifies common questions and keywords.
+As part of this process, Content Cues tags related tickets with a corresponding Support topic ID.
+It's good practice to go through the underlying support tickets to understand how to better help your customers by updating or creating relevant help center articles.

-- Articles to review: Identifies both your top performing and underperforming Help Center articles.
-Identifying the top performing content over the last 60 days helps you to ensure the top performing content is relevant and up to date.
+- Articles to review: Identifies both your top performing and underperforming help center articles.
+Identifying the top performing content over the last 60 days helps you ensure the top performing content is relevant and up to date.
 Identifying underperforming content gives you the opportunity to either improve or archive content that is no longer relevant.

 This article covers the following topics:

 |User settings / View permissions||Guide agent or admin with full ticket access in Support||Guide agent or admin|

 At least 100 support tickets with 1-7 replies from the past 60 days from email, API, or webform in one or more of the following languages:

 Note: Tickets over 20 MB are not included.

 Your role and support privileges influence what you can see in Content Cues.
 If you are a Guide agent or admin, you can see the Articles to review tab, because it does not rely on support permissions.
 However, because Support tickets might contain sensitive customer information, you must be a Guide agent or admin with full ticket access in Support to view the Support topics tab.

 These are the roles and viewing permissions for each of the Content Cues tabs: